OpenLI-NZ/openli/doc/ProvisionerDoc.md

 used for routing incoming calls.
 Once again, "realm:" may be left unspecified, provided the "username:" is unique within your SIP deployment.

+Usernames may be preceded by a `*` character that will act as a wildcard when comparing the specified target username against the username found inside the SIP invitations.
+This can be useful if, for example, your usernames are phone numbers and may appear in invitations in a variety of different permutations based on which dialing codes are prepended to the number by the software that has formed the invite.
+For instance, a username of `*3257781` will match any of the following SIP identities: `3257781`, `643257781`, `+643257781`, or `00643257781`.